 As this was unfolding, both Microsoft and Citrix saw the need to aid businesses by providing potential solutions.
 By working together, these two enterprises aimed to help enterprises accelerate their move to the cloud.

 Cloud-based solutions have played a monumental role in helping businesses to adapt to a new working model that has enormous potential for development.
 And as we have witnessed with Windows 365 over the last year, cloud solutions are a great option for enhancing your organization’s work environment.

 Recap of Windows 365

-For those who may be as yet unfamiliar with Windows 365, this relatively new product is a Cloud PC subscription service that enables users to access their Windows desktops from anywhere using any device.
+For those who may be as yet unfamiliar with Windows 365, this relatively new product is a Cloud PC subscription service.
+It enables users to access their Windows desktops from anywhere using any device.

 Launched in 2021, Windows 365 is built on the solid foundation that is Azure Virtual Desktop (AVD).
-However, there are several differences between Windows 365 and AVD such as the fact that with the former, each user is assigned a personal cloud virtual desktop service.
-In simple terms, this means that each user receives their own Windows 10 or 11 machine in the cloud with a local profile.
+However, there are several differences between Windows 365 and AVD.
+One such difference with the former, each user is assigned a personal cloud virtual desktop service.
+In simple terms.
+This means that each user receives their own Windows 10 or 11 machine in the cloud with a local profile.

 Moreover, those interested in the service need not worry about device compatibility.
 This is because all Windows 10 and Windows 11 devices are compatible.
 In addition, sessions can also be streamed to hardware running macOS, iPadOS, Linux, and Android.